mnasikin/prifitra/README.md

 # 🚀 PRIFITRA

-**PRIFITRA** is a super simple tool to migrate or transfer files from an old server to a new one—without the hassle.
+**PRIFITRA** is a super simple tool to migrate or transfer files and databases from an old server to a new one—without the hassle.
 Lightweight, fast, and designed for rapid deployment.

 ---